Anchor PDAs and Accounts

 Update Movie Review

-Next, let’s implement the update_movie_review
+Next, let’s implement the update_movie_review instruction with a context whose

-generic type is UpdateMovieReview
+generic type is UpdateMovieReview.

 Just as before, the instruction will require three additional arguments as instruction data provided by a reviewer:

-Within the instruction logic we’ll update the rating
+Within the instruction logic we’ll update the rating and description stored

-on the movie_review
+on the movie_review account.

-doesn't get used in the instruction function itself, we'll
+While the title doesn't get used in the instruction function itself, we'll

-need it for account validation of movie_review
+need it for account validation of movie_review in the next step.

 #[program]